 One downside of encryption is that it stands out to government intelligence organizations.
 According to leaked NSA documents, most data collected is deleted after a maximum of five years.
 However, the NSA reserves the right to collect and keep encrypted data for as long as it takes to decode the information.
 This applies to both foreign and domestic data.

 On the other hand, modern ciphers are so sophisticated that it may not matter whether or not the NSA has your encrypted information.
-I'll go into encryption methods in more detail when I discuss steps you can take to protect your privacy.
+I'll go into encryption methods in more detail when I discuss steps you can take to protect your online privacy.

 2. Browser and Website Data Sharing

 Fingerprints, trackers, cookies... it seems the list never ends.
-Mobile web browsers routinely collect and retain certain basic information about your internet connection and online activity.
+Mobile web browsers routinely collect and retain information about your internet connection and online activity.
 Some of this information is reported to websites to help them load faster and format correctly, but there are other factors at play.

 Browser Fingerprinting